Retrofit Water Submeters & Engage Multifamily Residents

 Addressing Resident Concerns

-Residents often worry about privacy, disruption, or potential mess in their homes during installation.
+Residents often worry about privacy, disruption, or potential messes in their homes during installation.
 Setting clear expectations, explaining how spaces will be protected, and outlining benefits helps build trust and reduce resistance.
 Equally important, showing residents how they’ll gain direct visibility into their own water usage can turn initial concerns into active participation.

 Technical Issues

 Older buildings can have outdated plumbing or hard-to-access layouts, causing unexpected delays or the need for extra upgrades.
-Detailed site assessments and skilled installers allow property managers to anticipate and address problems before they escalate.
+Detailed site assessments and skilled installers enable property managers to anticipate and address problems before they escalate.

 Resident Participation